-Assembly occupancies, health care facilities, prisons, high rise buildings, and other occupancies where there is a significant life 25-66 safety exposure, or the facility cannot be evacuated in a timely manner, require special consideration.
+Assembly occupancies, health care facilities, prisons, highrise buildings, other occupancies where the life safety exposure is significant, or facilities that cannot be evacuated in a timely manner require special consideration.
 As an example, a nonfunctioning waterflow alarm might be considered a critical deficiency in a storage warehouse but an impairment in a hospital.